4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 By default in client/server architecture, ORDA data model functions are executed **on the server**.
 It usually provides the best performance since only the function request and the result are sent over the network.

 However, it could happen that a function is fully executable on the client side (e.g., when it processes data that's already in the local cache).
 In this case, you can save requests to the server and thus, enhance the application performance by inserting the `local` keyword.
-The formal syntax is:
+La sintaxis formal es:

 ```4d
 // declare a function to execute locally in client/server